 The aqueduct in Håverud

-Hundreds of thousands of visitors every year come to the Dalsland Canal to see this spectacular intersection of road, rail and waterway.
-The aqueduct in Håverud is one of the most popular attractions in Dalsland and is a piece of history that is best seen on site.
+Every year, hundreds of thousands of visitors come to Dalsland's canal to see the spectacular meeting between road, rail and waterway.
+The aqueduct and the lock stairs in Håverud is one of Dalsland's most visited sights and a piece of history that is best experienced on site.

 There are many aqueducts in the world.
 Most were built as Roman stone arch bridges, others in a combination of stone arch bridges with superstructure of cast iron gutters.
 The aqueduct in Håverud is completely unique in its kind.
 The aqueduct is a freely hanging bridge, where the water is led into a 33.5 meter long sheet trench above the rapids.
 The plates are joined with 33000 rivets.
 No rivets have yet to be replaced.
 The sight is a unique meeting between motorway, railway and waterway.

 The Dalsland Canal was completed during the years 1864-1868.
 Depending on the soil conditions in Håverud, it was not possible to build a regular lock here.
 The rocks were loose, the stream strong and the cliff too steep.
 Fortunately, there was one person who saw a different solution.

 A crazy idea